Application Security Tools Comparison

 1. Static Application Security Testing (SAST) — analyzes source code, bytecode, or binaries without executing the application

-2. Dynamic Application Security Testing (DAST) — tests a running application by sending crafted inputs and observing responses
+2. Dynamic Application Security Testing (DAST) — probes a running application from the outside, simulating external attacker behavior

-3. Interactive Application Security Testing (IAST) — instruments the application at runtime, combining code-level visibility with live traffic analysis
+4. Interactive Application Security Testing (IAST) — instruments the application at runtime to observe behavior from within during test execution

 How it works

-Each tool class operates through a fundamentally different mechanism:
+Each tool category operates through a mechanistically distinct detection model:

 Common scenarios